All those summers you thought you had with your kids? 18 summers are a lie.

 This year we were back on the happy hour circuit but stepped up our trial empty nester status by taking a long weekend to explore different parts of Western Maryland and cross a visit to Falling Water off our bucket list.

-As I sat in the passenger seat of our Kia Stinger while my husband drove the backroads in Pennsylvania, I thought about what our summers used to be like versus what they’re like now.
+As I sat in the passenger seat while my husband drove the backroads in Pennsylvania, I thought about what our summers used to be like versus what they’re like now.

 Summers that were once filled with day camps, nap times, and lots of time together at home have morphed into ones where my tween and teen spend more nights sleeping in beds that aren’t their own.
 Sunday afternoons and evenings we used to spend at the pool are now occupied by repacking freshly laundered items into duffel bags and frame packs for the next week’s adventures but I wouldn’t have it any other way.